 Luke is an environmental economist based in Hong Kong.
 His core business is freelance applied research for government agencies, international organisations and NGOs.
 He also holds part-time positions as a Senior Researcher at the Institute for Environmental Studies, VU University Amsterdam; and as an Adjunct Associate Professor at the University of Hong Kong.
 Luke’s main research interests are in the design of economic instruments to control environmental problems and the valuation of natural resources and environmental impacts.
 He has worked on the valuation of ecosystem services provided by mangroves, coral reefs, wetlands, forests, grasslands, and urban open space using primary valuation methods and through meta-analyses of the ecosystem valuation literature.

 Kremena’s main research interests are the implementation of different spatial analysis techniques, models/tools and data for the spatial assessment of ecosystem services and sustainability indicators and the ways they are influenced by changes in the socio-ecological system.
 She focuses on the production of stakeholder-relevant spatial information that can support policy and decision making, with possible applications for water and environmental management and planning.
-She is a postdoc at the Institute of Environmental Planning, Leibniz University Hannover, Germany.
+She currently works at Ludwig Franzius Institute of Hydraulic, Estuarine and Coastal Engineering, Leibniz University Hannover.
 She has a PhD in Physical Geography and Landscape science and Dipl.-Ing. degree in Geodesy, which she acquired in her home country Bulgaria.
 She is part of the lead teams of TWG 5 Modeling ES and SWG5 ES and Water Management, and she is involved in the Regional Chapter South East Europe and the YESS Network.
 As member of the SC she is working for increasing the inter- and transdisciplinary cooperation within and outside the network and for more equivalent thematic, geographic, gender and age representativeness.

 Sylvie is a young doctor of environmental sciences who is interested in applied environmental research in a multidisciplinary context.
 She is currently working on natural capital accounting within the MAIA project (Mapping and Assessment for Integrated Ecosystem Accounting) at the Institute for Physical Geography and Landscape Ecology at the Leibniz University of Hannover, Germany.
 She did her PhD in France on the evaluation of ecosystem services and on the concepts of ecosystem disservices, ecological integrity and expert knowledge within the IMAGINE project Biodiversa.
 Over the last six years, she has worked on the implementation of Ecosystem Services in the management of several areas in France (protected areas and regions).
 In addition to her research work, she teaches and is an active member of the YESS network, one of the leaders of the Mediterranean ESP group and has been involved in NGOs for eight years in France.